tenstorrent/SweRV-ISS/README.md

 ###  nmi_vec
+Defines the address of the handler of non-maskable interrupts.

+###  nmi_exception_vec
-Defines the PC address after a non-maskable-interrupt.
+Defines the address of the handler of exceptions encountered while handling non-maskable interrupts.

 ###  enable_triggers
 Enable support for debug triggers when set to true.